How To Weatherize Your Home: 20 Weatherproofing Tips

 The very first spot to start weatherizing would be air sealing around the doors and windows.
 Approximately 30% of the energy you consume might be lost if there are existing air leaks according to this University of Nebraska report.

+The installation of weatherstripping as well as silicone caulking can quickly seal those leaks.
+You just have to remove any worn-out weatherstripping before adding new sealants.
 You should also consider replacing the door sweeps or tightening the jambs of external doors as well as the doors that are leading to uninsulated areas such as the cellar or garage.

-Make Sure that the Home’s Envelope Are Also Sealed
+Make Sure that the Homeโs Envelope Are Also Sealed

 Proceed to the remainder of the home’s envelope after ensuring that the windows and doors are well-sealed and airtight.
 Check for cracks and holes where the foundation touches the frame, around exit pipes, around the chimney, as well as near the ventilation systems and exhaust fans.